-As cable television prices rise and Internet-provided entertainment becomes more accessible, more and more people are turning to Internet-based video as an economical alternative to traditional television viewing.
+As cable television prices rise and Internet-provided entertainment becomes more accessible, more and more people are turning to Internet-based video and online television as an economical alternative to traditional television viewing.

 In fact, canceling cable outright in favor of Internet-based television is a viable entertainment option for many households but is very dependent on your individual entertainment needs.